GeoffCox/sterling-svelte/src/routes/(app)/components/menu/+page.md

 # Menu

-A panel that floats above other content containing a list of menu items.
+A list of menu items.

 - Menu is a building block of menus:
   - <Link href="menubar">MenuBar</Link>